chenyangkang/stemflow/docs/A_brief_introduction/A_brief_introduction.md

 Where the `pred` is the mean of the predicted values across ensembles.

-See [AdaSTEM demo](https://chenyangkang.github.io/stemflow/Examples/01.AdaSTEM_demo.html) for further functionality.
+See [AdaSTEM demo](https://chenyangkang.github.io/stemflow/Examples/01.AdaSTEM_demo.html) for further functionality and demonstration.

 -----
 References: